 It probably seems like forever since my last post but that’s only because it has been.
 No really, it has.
 At least I feel privileged to share with you I can finally make use of my full blog domain, operagirlfoodjunkietraveler… so I guess it was worth the wait.

 Yep, that’s right.
 I opera’d, I ate, and I traveled.
-My 3 favorite things.
-And I’ll be sharing all my experiences in 3 posts.
+My three favorite things.
+And I’ll be sharing all my experiences in three posts.
 So stay tuned!

 First thing’s first.
 Operagirl….

-I also had the pleasure of meeting a wide variety of singers of every nationality.
-I was 1 of 2 Americans.
+I had the pleasure of meeting a wide variety of singers from all nationalities.
+I was one of two Americans.
 So I really felt like an international singer.

 Snakker du norsk?
 Errr…